-- 15. PAHO Member States have demonstrated a heightened appreciation for the development of health policies and programs to address health inequities and improve access to health services.
-The four strategic lines of action defined within the regional Strategy for Universal Access to Health and Universal Health Coverage (7) constitute the overarching framework for the health system's actions to protect the health and well-being of migrants.
-They recognize the contributions of prior PAHO strategies or mandates that deal with this issue, and are aligned with other related strategies and commitments, including the 2030 Sustainable Development Goals.
-Acknowledging that migrants constitute a group in conditions of vulnerability in our Region, Member States can leverage the following policy elements to address the differentiated health needs of migrants. - 16.
-Health services that are inclusive and responsive to the health needs of migrants.
+6 Health services that are inclusive and responsive to the health needs of migrants.
 Health services should be inclusive and responsive to the needs of migrants, and should be readily accessible to migrants by eliminating geographical, economic, and cultural barriers.
 Addressing the specific and differential needs of migrants should be a key component within the context of a country's advancement toward comprehensive, quality, universal and progressively expanded health services.
 A comprehensive response to the needs of migrant persons entails the pursuit of targeted interventions to reduce migrants' health risks and the strengthening of programs and services that are sensitive to their conditions and needs.
 This effort should include the provision of care that takes into consideration cultural, religious, and gender issues, and that gives migrants access to health services in the often complex health system of the country of transit or destination.
-Undocumented migrants constitute a subgroup in particular conditions of vulnerability due to their limited access to health care or other public services available to documented migrants. - 17.
+Undocumented migrants constitute a subgroup in particular conditions of vulnerability due to their limited access to health care or other public services available to documented migrants.

 Institutional arrangements to provide access to comprehensive, quality, people-centered health services.
 In the context of each Member State's commitment to universal access to health and universal health coverage, national health authorities should lead the effort to modify or improve the regulatory and legal framework in order to address the specific health needs of migrant individuals, families, and groups consistent with international human rights law instruments related to health.
-It is of utmost importance-and a responsibility of the State-to develop institutional arrangements to provide access to comprehensive, quality, and people- and community-centered services in accordance with international law and human rights law instruments related to health.
-Member States are responsible for making adequate institutional arrangements that ensure these mechanisms are put in place and for creating awareness in the population on the rights, needs, and conditions of vulnerability of migrants.
+It is of utmost importance to develop institutional arrangements to provide access to comprehensive, quality, and people- and community-centered services in accordance with applicable international law and human rights law instruments related to health.
+Member States should make adequate institutional arrangements that ensure these mechanisms are put in place and for creating awareness in the population on the rights, needs, and conditions of vulnerability of migrants.
 In addition, countries should work closely together to improve health services along border areas to protect individuals, families, and migrant populations during transit across borders.
 Moreover, Member States should work collectively to monitor migrants' health situation.